 Exit the M48 at Junction 1.
 Take the A403 (Severn Beach) and after approx 1/4 of a mile turn right.
 This minor road takes you towards the sea before bending to the left and running parallel to the shore.
 The easiest place to park is just as the road turns back in-land.
 Access to the foreshore is through the gate and then walk across the fields to the sea.
 Fishing is anywhere between the bridges but be prepared to get a bit muddy!
+Many local anglers choose a small sharp hook such as the Varivas Saltwater Super Match to cover all bases at Aust.
 IMPORTANT - There are some low water spots in the Aust area but these can be extremely dangerous and we would advice leaving well alone unless you are fishing with a local who has considerable experience of the area.

 Tides:Medium sized tides offer the best fishing but very large tides are best avoided as they push too far up the grass.
 Best times are 1 1/2 hours either side of high water.

 Species:Codling, flounder, sole, eels, whiting, conger, mullet and occassional bass.